piyushagade/GatorByte-Firmware/README.md

 ## Configure PlatformIO for Arduino MKR NB 1500

 1. **Create a New Project:**
-Open Visual Studio Code.
-Click on the "View" menu, then "Command Palette" (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-Type and select "PlatformIO: New Project" in the command palette.
-Choose a directory for your project and select the board "Arduino MKR NB 1500."
+   - Open VS Code and go to "View" > "Command Palette" (Ctrl+Shift+P or Cmd+Shift+P).
+   - Type and select "PlatformIO: New Project."
+   - Choose a directory and select the board "Arduino MKR NB 1500."

 2. **Edit `platformio.ini` File:**
-	* Open the `platformio.ini` file in your project directory.
+	- Open the `platformio.ini` file in your project directory.
-	* Configure the `platform` and `board` settings for Arduino MKR NB 1500: ini
+	- Configure the `platform` and `board` settings for Arduino MKR NB 1500: ini
-	* Copy the following lines and paste into `platformio.ini` file
+	- Copy the following lines and paste into `platformio.ini` file.
 	```
         [env:mkrnb1500]
         platform = atmelsam